A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Hermite--Pad e type approximation

-To end this section, observe that we have constructed two approximations to two different functions $E_1$ and $E_2$ with a common denominator: the bivariate multiple orthogonal polynomial $P_{(n_1,k_1),(n_2,k_2)}^{(\vec \alpha, \vec \beta, \gamma)}(z,w)$, which is the main purpose of Hermite--Pad\'e approximations \citep{VA06}.
+To conclude this section, note that we have constructed approximations for two distinct functions, $E_1$ and $E_2$, sharing a common denominator: the bivariate multiple orthogonal polynomial $U_{\vec n, \vec k}^{(\vec \alpha, \vec \beta, \gamma)}(z,w)$.
+This structural unity constitutes the primary objective of Hermite--Pad\'e approximation schemes \citep{VA06}.
+In the subsequent section, we present numerical experiments validating these approximations for $E_1$ and $E_2$, as defined in \eqref{eq:Ej-integral}, using specific parameter configurations.